Budva Riviera

 Ploce Beach lies near the centre of Budva.

-The beach area is 10,000 m2, with no sand but is composed of stones and concrete.
+The beach area is 10,000 m2, with no sand but composed of stones and concrete.

-Both the restaurant and a cafe on the beach have a beautiful terrace overlooking the sea.
-For lovers of good parties, there is also a cocktail bar with various DJs performances every day.
+The restaurant and the cafe on the beach have a beautiful terrace overlooking the sea.
+There is a cocktail bar with various DJs performances every day for lovers of good parties.
 The beach also has four swimming pools for children and adults, and there is free parking for guests next to the beach.
 It is also possible to rent a boat or water skis.
 There is a playroom with professional staff and swimming lessons for the children.

-In the summer months, there is a direct bus to the beach that departs from the centre of Budva.
+In the summer months, a direct bus to the beach departs from the centre of Budva.

 Mogren Beach

 The admission ticket is 10 Euro (about 11$) per person/hour.
-The price also includes a life vest for children, obligatory to wear on the playground.
+The price also includes a life vest for children, which is obligatory to wear on the playground.

-There is a small cafe, toilets and a sun lounger rental on the spot.
-There are also lockers with a key, where you can hide valuables.
+A small cafe, toilets, and a sun lounger rental are on site.
+There are also lockers with a key where you can hide valuables.
 You can also top up your phone there.

-A narrow coastal path leads there from the Avala Hotel.
-Access to the beach is approx five minutes walking distance.
+A narrow coastal path leads to the beach from the Avala Hotel.
+Access is approximately five minutes’ walking distance.

 Becici Beach

-Becici is a small town situated on the Budva Riviera, only 2 km from Budva.
-It can be reached from Budva on foot, by walking path along the beach or by the road train.
-Formerly Budva and Becici were separated from each other, by a narrow peninsula of Zavala.
+Becici is a small town on the Budva Riviera, only 2 km from Budva.
+It can be reached on foot, by walking path along the beach, or by road train.
+Formerly, Budva and Becici were separated by the narrow peninsula of Zavala.

-The beach in Becici is considered the most beautiful in the whole riviera.
-It is a sandy beach (with fine gravel) and is approx. 2 km long.
+The beach in Becici is considered the most beautiful on the whole Riviera.
+It is a sandy beach (with fine gravel) and is approximately 2 km long.
 The descent to the sea is gentle and safe.
 Families with young children love to spend their time here.

 Budva Riviera and other interesting facts